rfedrick/finalproject/README.md

-# Phylogenetic Biology - Final Project
+# Phylogenetic Biology - Raymond's Final Project

 ## Guidelines - you can delete this section before submission